Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/manual_installation_steps/zos_cftutil.md

 ## CFTPARM dummy

-When using the PCFTUTIL procedure and there is no data used from CFTPARM, we recommend specifying DUMMY as the DD CFTPARM to decrease EXCP and CPU consumption, for example in END-TRANSFER procedures.
+When using the PCFTUTIL procedure and there is no data used from CFTPARM, we recommend specifying DUMMY as the DD CFTPARM to decrease EXCP and CPU consumption, for example in END- TRANSFER procedures.

 ```
 //CFTUTIL EXEC PCFTUTIL,PARM=''